-Think for a moment of our self as a combination of our thoughts, feelings and actions rowing in the same direction, unified in pursuing a goal and then think of our self metaphorically as a psychological silo with competence sitting atop and hard-wired to confidence and confidence sitting atop and hard-wired to control.
+Let’s for a moment think of the self as a combination of our thoughts, feelings and actions rowing in the same direction, unified in pursuing a goal and then think of our self metaphorically as a psychological silo with competence sitting atop and hard-wired to confidence and confidence sitting atop and hard-wired to control.

-As soon as you are pulled out of your area of competence, it causes you to lose confidence which can then overflow to feeling out of control.
+As soon as someone is pulled out of their area of competence, it causes them to lose confidence which can then overflow to feeling out of control.
 Feeling out of control for a personality such as President Trump’s is tantamount to losing self-preservation.

 To counter this, President Trump in order to preserve his self attempts to see everything through the eyes of what he is competent in.
 You know the saying, “when you’re a hammer the world is a nail.”
 When you’re President Trump the world is simply “I’m right and anything or anyone who disagrees with me is wrong and furthermore is out to get me and I am therefore justified in eliminating.”

 You know, something like the “hammer” metaphor would have been easier, but of course there is nothing easy about President Trump.

 Anything that threatens to cause him to feel incompetent and thereby lose confidence and control he vehemently pushes back against.
 And the more areas that he finds himself incompetent, the more he needs to avoid even listening to any evidence that would only reinforce that.